AndreyShpilevskiy/FileManager/README.md

 directory.
 Depending on operating system it will give you an example of the correct path entry.
 For example, is you are a windows user after you choosing action you will see the following message: "Enter path.
 Example: "C:\Users\Desktop\"").

-Keys to action
+Keys to action with text files:

-To use the program enter the following keys:

 1 - Create file.
 After successfully creating a file you will see next message - "File named "fileName" created successfully!".
 File names must not be repeated.
 If you want to create a file with a name that already exists you will